ericchchiu/u1720146_DS7003_courseworkCodeAndData/README.md

+Note: a couple of the command as.factor were added to the code due to R was upgraded from 3.x.x to 4.x.x

 WARNING!!! because there is a non-ascii character â in the code, after importing the code to RStudio, one should select File -> Reopen with encoding... then select UTF-8 (Windows)

 One of the two data files to be used in this project,  Gungor_2018_VictorianAuthorAttribution_data-train.csv, is too large (259,361KB) to be uploaded to github.
 Please download it from: